 And as I said in the first point, being a stoic helps me to (trying to not to) hold grudges.
 And this also helped me to become a (hopefully) better person.

-4. Don't take everything happened to be personal matters
+4. Don’t take everything that happened to you to be your personal matters

 When experiencing insults, for example, either directly or indirectly, this insult seems to be intended as a personal attack, even though it is not certain.
 The reality is, when someone insults, they generally think of what is best for them and do not allow you to think or respond.
 If you feel underestimated because of it, try to see from their perspective.
 What happened in their lives made them act like that?
 That will help you judge whether personal insults are something they intend and how you should react.